Cubs level World Series, first Fall Classic win since 1945

 But while Bauer's finger wasn't bleeding Wednesday night, his command wasn't always there.

+The loss wasn't the only thing that made the manager uncomfortable, with temperatures in the 40s.

+"It was cold," Francona said.
+"I mean, it was so cold, I tried to go to the bathroom in the fourth inning and I couldn't.
+That's tells you enough."

-Cubs starting pitcher Jake Arrieta, meanwhile, pitched 5 1/3 innings of no-hit ball before he was pulled one out later.
+Cubs starting pitcher Jake Arrieta, meanwhile, fared much better.
+He pitched 5 1/3 innings of no-hit ball before he was pulled one out later.
 He gave up an unearned run on a wild pitch, allowed two hits, walked three and struck out six.

+"I knew that I hadn't given up a hit all the way to the sixth, through 5 1/3," Arrieta said.
+"But that's really not the focus in a game like this.
+You just want to try and continue to pile up outs as often as you possibly can.
+And whether they get a hit or not really doesn't affect the way you continue to approach that lineup.

+"Especially with a five-run lead, I wanted to stay aggressive and continue to allow these guys to put the ball in play on quality pitches in the bottom of the strike zone.
+That was the mindset throughout regardless of whether I gave up a hit or not."